 The list of options includes a navigation system, a rear-view camera, bi-xenon headlights, fog lights, headlight washers, a heated windshield, Mercedes' PARKTRONIC park-assist and rain-sensing wipers.

 All variants are available with a host of optional safety features such as Blind Spot Assist, Highbeam Assist, Collision Prevention Assist, a tire pressure monitoring system and Lane Keeping Assist.
-Window and thorax airbags round out the list of safety-related extra-cost add-ons.

 The European-designed Sprinter is no longer an odd-ball on the commercial vehicle segment in the United States.
 Its main competitors are the Ford Transit and the Ram Promaster, two front-wheel drive vans also born in Europe, and the Nissan NV.